-- 1. For information on Out-Of-State Provider Participation refer to MSM Chapter 100, Section 102.2. - a.
-Each in-state pharmaceutical provider must have entered into a written contract, signed by the provider and/or his representative, with Nevada Medicaid to acquire participating status and must comply with federal, state and Medicaid regulations and procedures. - b.
+- 1. For information on In-State and Out-Of-State Provider Participation refer to MSM Chapter 100. - a.
 The pharmaceutical provider will maintain records for all prescriptions dispensed to eligible recipients as may be required. - 1.
 The provider will allow, upon request of proper representative, access to all records that pertain to Medicaid recipients for fiscal review, audit or utilization review. - 2.
-All fiscal records are to be maintained for a period of six years or as specified in federal regulation. - c.
-Application for participation may be made by phone or letter to the Nevada Medicaid Office at the location noted in the reference Section 1205.2.C. of this Chapter.
-Nevada Medicaid reserves the right to reject any request for participation. - d.
-A current list of providers may be obtained through Medicaid's Fiscal Agent.
+All fiscal records are to be maintained for a period of six years or as specified in federal regulation.